Anti-Kickback Statute and Stark Law

 The Stark Law

-The differences between the Anti-Kickback and Stark laws and their nuances require significant experience with both statutes to understand, analyze, and develop a False Claims Act case involving these issues.
-The core analysis, however, looks at the same fundamental question: was something of value provided to induce federal and/or state health care referrals?
+There are differences between the Anti-Kickback Statute and Stark Law, and regulations provide “safe harbors” permitting certain arrangements.
+Significant experience with the statutes and regulations is often required to to understand, analyze, and develop a False Claims Act case based on violations of them.
+Typically, however, the core analysis looks at the a fundamental question: was something of value provided to induce health care referrals?

-Classic examples of violations of these laws include:
+Classic examples of violations of Anti-kickback and Stark laws include:

 - Hospitals, nursing homes, labs, dialysis centers, drug, or DME companies paying kickbacks to doctors through big salaries or “consulting” fees to serve as Medical Directors, proctors, or “consultants,” where the doctors do little actual, useful work;